 Birth control pills and other hormonal birth control devices contain hormones that may increase your blood pressure by narrowing smaller blood vessels.
 Nearly all birth control pills, patches and vaginal rings come with warnings that high blood pressure may be a side effect.
 The risk of high blood pressure is greater if you're older than age 35, overweight or a smoker.

 Caffeine blocks a hormone that keeps your blood vessels open, allowing blood to easily pass through.
 This may temporarily increase blood pressure.
-It also may cause you to produce more cortisol and adrenaline, which speeds up blood flow, causing a spike in blood pressure.
 However, there isn't enough evidence to prove that caffeine raises your blood pressure long term.

 Examples of caffeine-containing medications and products include: